As an ArcGIS for SharePoint site collection administrator, you are responsible for configuring SharePoint.

 - In the ArcGIS sign in window, type the username and password for the named user account to use to run the ArcGIS Maps Locate workflow in ArcGIS for SharePoint.

 The password is case sensitive.
 The account's ID will appear under the Identity title in the ArcGIS credentials section of the app configuration page.

-- To change the ArcGIS credentials to use a different account, or to renew the ArcGIS credentials, click Set.
+- To change the ArcGIS credentials to use a different account or to renew the ArcGIS credentials, click Set.

 The ArcGIS sign in window appears.

-- Sign in with the credentials used when the account was initially set up or enter the credentials for a different account and click Sign in.
+- Sign in with the credentials used when the account was initially set up or enter the credentials for a different account and then click Sign in.

 - To delete the previously set credentials, click Delete.

 Tip:Occasionally, ArcGIS credentials have a limited token life-span.
 A warning message will appear in the ArcGIS credentials pane notifying the administrator that the credentials are about to expire.
 Click Set at any time to renew the credentials.

 Configure enterprise login